 Tickets can be requested at Guest Relations for last minute visits.
 Accompany Tickets are provided on a one to one ratio with a paying pass holder and/or ticket holder.

 Whistler Blackcomb’s mission is to create wonderful memories for their guests, again and again.
 All guests, regardless of ability, deserve the very best mountain experience possible.
-The linked information on mountain access is meant to assist individuals with disabilities to access the facilities and skiing/riding on Whistler and Blackcomb mountains.
+The linked information on mountain accessibility is meant to assist individuals with disabilities to access the facilities and skiing/riding on Whistler and Blackcomb mountains.

 Whistler Mountain is wheelchair-accessible with gondola service to the top of Whistler Mountain during winter and summer months.
 The Peak 2 Peak Gondola is available for sightseeing tours only.